Karlitoyo/Kerrymount_Estates/README.md

 **Kerrymount-Estates -** (https://kerrymount-estates.herokuapp.com/)

 ## Walkthrough
- 1. User visit's site, enters information on MyInformation page (name, address, bank a/c information, approval to connect via PSD2)(***submit disabled for demonstration***).
+ 1. User visit's site, User can sign up to login / register or alternatively browse.
  2. User then visits cashflow page and inputs salary, savings, amount of debt + relevant outgoings.
  3. Response is then given based on total disposable income.
  4. User is then presented with results page where user spending is graphed and suggested reductions are provided.